 | Failure cost | Minor inconvenience | Lost revenue opportunity | Client loss or compliance risk |

-According to Forrester’s 2024 Total Economic Impact studies, the average ROI on business process automation is 200% in the first year.
-But that average hides a wide range.
-The difference between 50% ROI and 400% ROI is almost always which process you automated, not which tool you used.
+Per Forrester’s 2024 Total Economic Impact studies, automation ROI averages 200% in year one.
+But that average hides a huge range.
+The difference between 50% ROI and 400% ROI is almost always which process you automated, not which tool you picked.

-Taxvisory, a solo CPA managing 300 clients, scored their processes and found document chasing was highest: it happened daily, consumed 20+ minutes per client, and late documents meant missed filing deadlines.
-After automating document collection with Airtable and Calendly, they eliminated 80% of document chasing and got weekends off during tax season.
+Taxvisory, a solo CPA managing 300 clients, scored their workflows and found document chasing was highest: daily, 20+ minutes per client, and late documents meant missed filing deadlines.
+After automating document collection with Airtable and Calendly, they cut 80% of chasing and got weekends back during tax season.

 What are the most common process mapping mistakes?

 Five mistakes kill most mapping projects before they deliver value.
-We’ve seen every one of them across our client work with firms in Ontario, immigration consultancies, SaaS companies, and professional services firms.
+Each one is easy to spot once you know what to look for, and each one has a fix that takes less than an hour.
+We’ve seen every one of these across client work with Ontario firms, immigration consultancies, SaaS companies, and professional services.

 Mistake 1: Mapping the ideal process instead of the actual process.
 Your map should reflect reality, not aspirations.
 If someone copy-pastes data from Salesforce into a Google Sheet every Tuesday, write that down.
 Fix it later.

 Mistake 2: Skipping the person who actually does the work.
-Managers often think they know the process.
-They usually know about 70% of it.
+Managers usually know 70% of the process.
 The person clicking the buttons knows the other 30%, including all the workarounds.

 Mistake 3: Ignoring the tools involved.
 Every tool switch is a potential automation point.
-According to McKinsey’s 2024 workforce analysis, 60% of occupations have 30% or more automatable tasks.
-Most of those tasks involve moving data between tools.
+Per McKinsey’s 2024 workforce analysis, 60% of occupations have 30%+ automatable tasks, and most involve moving data between tools.

 Mistake 4: Making it too granular too early.
-Map at the “action” level first (“enter data into CRM”), not the “click” level (“click the New Contact button, type the first name, tab to the last name field”).
+Map at the “action” level first (“enter data into CRM”), not the “click” level.
 You’ll go deeper when you build the automation.

 Mistake 5: Mapping once and never updating.
-Processes change.
+Processes drift.
 Your map should be a living document.
-Review it quarterly or after any major tool change.
+Review quarterly or after any major tool change.

 When should I map processes myself versus hiring an expert?

-Hire help when processes cross departments, when nobody owns the full picture, or when you’ve tried mapping and keep getting stuck.
-According to UiPath’s 2024 Automation Maturity report, organizations that progress from Level 1 to Level 3 maturity see 4x higher adoption rates.
-That progression almost always requires structured mapping support.
+Per UiPath’s 2024 Automation Maturity report, organizations that progress from Level 1 to Level 3 maturity see 4x higher adoption rates.
+That progression almost always requires structured mapping support at some point.

 Signs you should bring in outside help: